Is this an Emergency?

 Traumatic injuries… If your pet has been bitten by another animal, has a bleeding wound or has suffered some other kind of traumatic event, an immediate trip to the veterinarian is needed.
-Being hit by a car, attacked by a dog or falling from any elevation, are all reasons you should have him examined by the doctor.
+Being hit by a car, attacked by a dog, or falling from any elevation, are all reasons you should have him examined by a doctor.

 Eating something poisonous or getting into a human medication is a reason to take your pet to the veterinary clinic.